-12.3.9.7 Supervision
+12.3.7.7 Supervision

 Employers are instructed to maintain adequate supervision of student with regard to attendance and quality of job performance.
 Evaluation and feedback are provided on an ongoing basis by supervisor.
 Students may be counseled about areas where work is above average and where work improvement is needed.

 A work schedule must be agreed upon each semester by the student and the employer which is not in conflict with the student's class schedule.
 Students may not work during scheduled class time even if the class is cancelled.

-12.3.9.8 Time Cards
+12.3.7.8 Time Cards

-After completion of the time sheet, the student's work hours are checked and signed by the department supervisor within TimesheetX.
+After completion of the timesheet, the student's work hours are checked and signed by the department supervisor within the TimesheetX section of Student Job Portal.

-Work-study payday is the tenth of the month with the first paychecks issued September 10.
-If the tenth of the month falls on a weekend or holiday, paychecks will be distributed the preceding business day.
+Work-study payday is the twelfth of the month with the first paychecks issued September 12.
+If the twelfth of the month falls on a weekend or holiday, paychecks will be distributed the preceding business day.

-12.3.9.9 New Placement and Resignation
+12.3.7.9 New Placement and Resignation